georgiagracetully/RibonanzaNet-SM/README.md

 ## Overview

-This repository contains code, data, and notebooks for fine-tuning [RibonanzaNet](https://github.com/Shujun-He/RibonanzaNet) — a large RNA foundation model — to predict structural reactivity changes in RNA sequences upon binding with small molecules.
-This model can be applied to new libraries and used to generate informative reactivity features for downstream RNA analysis.
+This repository contains code, data, and notebooks for I used for fine-tuning [RibonanzaNet](https://github.com/Shujun-He/RibonanzaNet) — a large RNA foundation model — to predict structural reactivity changes in RNA sequences upon binding with small molecules (specific names of small molecules are hard-coded into the training script).

 ## Project Structure